airbr/webdev-jeopardy/readme.md

  * HTML5
  * CSS3
  * ~~Bootstrap 3.3.7~~
-    * Bootstrap Upgraded Bootstrap to 5.0.2
+    * Bootstrap Upgraded to 5.0.2
  * ~~JQuery 3.1~~
     * jQuery Upgraded to 3.6.3